Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 If you need to set up a static address within your host machine, you can follow the instructions at this link:
 [Setting up a private network](https://xilinx.github.io/vck190-base-trd/build/html/run.html#setting-a-private-network)

-## Conclusion
+## Jump to Part 4 (Optional)
+If you have time, you may jump ahead to [Part 4](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%204:%20Optional%20Demo.md) or you may take it home to work on on your own.

+## End of Part 3
 Congratulations on completing this part of the workshop.
 You can jump to the [summary](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Takeaways.md) page for some closing remarks about the workshop.

-If you have time, you may jump ahead to [Part 4](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%204:%20Optional%20Demo.md) or you may take it home to work on on your own.

 <br>
 <br>